Caption: Papago Park Ramada

 - No amplified music/sound (PA Systems, music, microphones, etc) is permitted in the mountain preserve ramadas.

-- No bounce houses are allowed in the parks and preserves.
+- Bounce houses are NOT allowed in preserves and non-traditional desert parks.

 - The permit and a responsible party (18 years of age or older) must be on-site when the ramada is being used.
 The permit holder will leave the ramada in a clean and neat condition.
 The total reserved time includes any time needed by the permittee for set up and clean up.